RazrFalcon/ttf-parser/README.md

 Notes:

-1. `stb_truetype` outline parsing method is reentrant.
-2. Very primitive.
-3. `type2` only. `seac` is not supported.
-4. Matching points are not supported.
+1. Matching points are not supported.
+2. When using from Rust, the library binary overhead depends on used methods and can vary from 10KiB up to 100KiB.<br/>
+   When using from C, we have to include the Rust's std too, which blows up the size.
-5. Depends on build flags.
+3. Depends on build flags.

 ### Performance